Skip to main content

 Topic Design

 For the basic usage, see the Topic, SyncSubscriber, ASyncSubscriber, and QueuedSubscriber pages in the message system section.
-This page explains why the mechanism is split into these roles.
+This page covers why the mechanism is split into these roles.

 What Topic is solving

-Topic is not trying to be a message bus that carries everything.
-Its goal is to unify the most common in-process handoff patterns with as little overhead as possible: publishers write data, subscribers consume it in different ways, the latest value may be cached when needed, and multi-publisher protection can be enabled when needed.
-It does not pull in Linux shared memory, process-to-process synchronization, or complex durable queue semantics because those are outside the boundary of this lightweight path.
+Topic unifies the most common in-process handoff patterns with as little overhead as possible: publishers write data, subscribers consume it in different ways, and multi-publisher protection can be enabled when needed.
+It does not cover Linux shared memory, process-to-process synchronization, or durable queue semantics, which are beyond the scope of this lightweight component.

 The role of Block